top of page

 Kindness is the lens through which I consult, coach, and mentor individual minds.

-I offer social work consultation, neurodivergent-affirming coaching, and mentoring in a space where every mind is welcome.
+I offer social work consultation, Care Act–aligned social care assessment, neurodivergent‑affirming coaching, and mentoring — all delivered in a space where every mind is genuinely welcome.

 At Kind Minds with KM, you’ll find:

-• 🛠️ Consultation that supports social justice and promotes wellbeing and welfare.
+• Social Work Consultation and assessments that support social justice and promote wellbeing and welfare.

-This is not just a service—it’s a sanctuary.
+This is not just a service—it’s a safe space where you can grow.
 Let’s build something kind, together.

 Skills, knowledge and experience